lujunyan1118/SimpleBool/README.md

 'A* = B or C' means the new value of A are determined by the old value of B and C.

-A sample model input file of a Boolean network model describing the development of colitis-associated colon caner: [CAC.txt](https://github.com/lujunyan1118/SimpleBool/blob/master/CAC.txt)
+A sample model input file of a Boolean network model describing the development of colitis-associated colon caner: [CAC.txt](https://github.com/lujunyan1118/SimpleBool/blob/master/examples/CAC.txt)

-###Running simulations and ploting using BoolSimu.py
+###Running simulations and plotting using BoolSimu.py
 For using BoolSimu.py to perform dynamic simulations on a Boolean network model and plot the simulation results, a parameter input file named 'simu.in' is needed to specify the simulation and plotting information.

 The "simu.in" file looks like: